Small Trees For Front Yard (With Pictures) – Identification Guide

 Sky Pencil Holly (Ilex crenata ‘Sky Pencil’)

-The slender shrub-like holly tree ‘Sky Pencil’ is a small, narrow, evergreen ornamental tree with a narrow growth habit.
-The thin ‘Sky Pencil’ Holly is identified by its dark berry-like drupes, glossy green leaves, and slender growing habit.
-You can plant this ornamental tree in full sun in USDA zones 5 to 8.
+The slender shrub-like holly tree ‘Sky Pencil’ is a small, evergreen ornamental tree with a narrow growth habit.
 This evergreen tree is perfect for compact front yards as it grows 4 to 10 ft.
 (1.2 – 3 m) tall and wide.
+The thin ‘Sky Pencil’ Holly is identified by its dark berry-like drupes, glossy green leaves, and slender growing habit.

+Mature Size: 4 to 10 ft.
+(1.2 – 3 m) tall and wide

-Dwarf Pencil Point Juniper Evergreen Tree (Juniperus communis ‘Compressa’)
+Evergreen Dwarf Pencil Point Juniper Tree (Juniperus communis ‘Compressa’)

 Are you looking for a narrow, columnar evergreen tree to add visual appeal to a front yard?
 If so, the juniper ‘Compressa’ is an ideal choice.
 This dwarf pencil evergreen grows up to 5 ft.
 (1.5 m) tall and 1 ft.
 (0.3 m) wide.
 You can grow the small conifer in a front yard in USDA zones 2 to 6.